Abhi01goenka/Rock_Paper_Scissors/README.md

 # Rock Paper and Scissors
-A simple rock, paper and scissors game using python...
+A simple rock, paper and scissors game using python with speech recognition...
+You need to install SpeechRecognition and pyttsx3.

+For installing pyttsx3 write 'pip install pyttsx3' in your terminal and press enter.

+For installing SpeechRecognition write 'pip install SpeechRecognition' in your terminal and press enter.

-Just download the game and run the program to play the game with computer.
+Just download the file, install the above libraries, run the program and enjoy the game!!!